Back to home pageProfessional Education

 • Real estate agents are also able to help find rental properties.
 Use your bargaining skills to lower your rent.
 Fees assessed for a real estate agent are paid by the owners of the rental property, not by the renter!

-• Look at the mileage away from Beaumont Hospital.
+• Look at the mileage away from the hospital.
 Woodward and neighboring streets are busy at rush hour, and may extend commute times.

 • Ask how old the buildings are and if they have recently been renovated.
 There are newly constructed condominiums which may be available for rent in the heart of downtown Royal Oak which provide easy access to restaurants and stores.